Choosing a Headless CMS in 2026: A Straight-Talk Guide

 While the number of components and pages would scale well, the bottlenecks will start to show when customizing editor expeient and interface, data complexity grows, conten system demands more domains and content ops.

 If your project starts as a marketing site but evolves toward application-like complexity—custom workflows, sophisticated data relationships, headless commerce integration—you may hit architectural walls.
 At that point, you're looking at significant rework or migration rather than incremental scaling.
+At this point you can benefit from consulting with Storyblok experts, for a one-off architecture review, or larger undertaking.

 Storyblok announced a suite of content ops features coming soon, which will propel it's competitevness wiht Sanity.

 Best for: Marketing sites, landing pages, campaign content, agency work where clients need to self-serve.
 Organizations where marketing autonomy is a genuine business requirement.
+If you're deciding between Storyblok and a more enterprise-leaning platform, read our Storyblok vs Contentful comparison.

 Avoid for: Complex content models, unusual data relationships, projects likely to evolve beyond typical marketing site patterns.